Rangers vs. White Sox Player Props Betting Odds

-Player prop betting options for Marcus Semien, Andrew Vaughn and others are available in the Texas Rangers-Chicago White Sox matchup at Guaranteed Rate Field on Tuesday, starting at 8:10 PM ET.
+Marcus Semien and Andrew Vaughn are among the players with prop bets available when the Texas Rangers and the Chicago White Sox meet at Guaranteed Rate Field on Wednesday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!